- 7 Ways To Fatten Up A Dog On Raw Diet

 Meat and animal produce are not the only types of raw food beneficial to your pets.

 Dogs need some fruit and vegetables because of their nutritional benefits.

 In as much as they are adding weight, they need all the nutrients they can get to look healthy.
-Vegetables and fruits can provide supplemental nutrients essential for weight gains such as protein, fats, fiber, and carbohydrates.
+Vegetables and fruits can provide supplemental nutrients essential for weight gain, such as protein, fats, fiber, and carbohydrates.

-Also, fruits and vegetables come in handy as a treat for dogs, especially the picky eaters.
+Also, fruits and vegetables come in handy as a treat for dogs, especially picky eaters.
 Some fruits to include are:

 - Berries (frozen)

 - Carrots (grated)

 - Apple (sliced without the seeds)